allecsc/Stremio-Kai/README.md

 # **✨What is Stremio Kai?**

-The core of Stremio Kai — a fork of Stremio Community Edition — is delivering breathtaking clarity, intelligent automation, and fluid motion on even modest hardware.
-It behaves exactly like Community Edition for all regular content, with additional automation and *optional* anime-specific playback profiles when applicable.
+The heart of Stremio Kai — a refined fork of Stremio Community Edition — is its focus on stunning clarity, smart automation, and smooth motion even on modest hardware.
+For standard content, it behaves exactly like Community Edition, but adds intelligent automation and *optional* anime‑specific playback profiles when they’re relevant.
+The “Kai” suffix reflects its purpose: a remastered take on Community Edition, enhancing the engine, UI, and automation for a premium experience.

-Why fuss with manual tweaks?
-Stremio Kai’s scripts think for you: detecting content type automatically, applying ideal playback settings, selecting the best subtitles, and even skipping intros/outros like Netflix — so you can just sit back and enjoy.
+Why bother with manual adjustments?
+Stremio Kai handles them for you — detecting content type, applying optimal playback settings, choosing the right subtitles, and even skipping intros and outros Netflix‑style, letting you simply relax and watch.

-This combination of smart automation and careful tuning elevates the project from a simple configuration into a complete, intelligent system.
-Each component was custom-built or meticulously refined to solve real-world frustrations and deliver an exceptional viewing experience.
+This blend of automation and precision tuning transforms the project from a configuration into a fully intelligent system.
+Every component was purpose‑built or carefully refined to eliminate real‑world annoyances and deliver a consistently exceptional viewing experience.

 ### What’s new and noteworthy in v3.0: